SUMMARY

 His words became action, and he joined other African Americans with his physical as well as vocal presence.
 In October 1960, he, along with 33 others, was arrested during a sit-in protest at a department store in Atlanta.
 Despite the charges being dropped against King, he was sentenced to Reidsville State Prison Farm over the fact that he had committed a minor traffic offense a few months earlier and had violated his probation.

 The incident sparked huge debate across the nation, and John F. Kennedy got personally involved.
-He was the Democratic presidential candidate at the time and had the power to influence King’s fate.
+Kennedy was the Democratic presidential candidate at the time and had the power to influence King’s fate.
 The charges were dropped, and King was released.

 King continued his rise to prominence, and his name was on the lips of millions of Americans across the entire nation.
-Not only did he accrue the following of African Americans, but he gained the support of millions of white liberals who wanted to see a more fair and equal society.
+Not only did he accrue the following of African Americans, but he also gained the support of millions of white liberals who wanted to see a more fair and equal society.
 Of major significance in helping to spread the words of Martin Luther King Jr. was the fast-growing television industry and the fact that it became the norm for every household in the US to own a television.

 In a dramatic twist, his fame reached even greater heights in 1963 during a mass sit-in protest to end segregation in department stores.
-The police of Birmingham, Alabama responded to the non-violent protest with an iron fist, using attack dogs and water cannons to disperse the protestors.
+The police of Birmingham, Alabama, responded to the non-violent protest with an iron fist, using attack dogs and water cannons to disperse the protestors.
 King, along with many of his supporters, were arrested and thrown in jail.

 From jail, he wrote a famous letter refuting his critics.
 This became known as the “Letter from a Birmingham Jail.”
 In it, he explained how non-violent protest was a way to force a community that has refused to negotiate to confront the issues revolving around race relations.

-Martin Luther King’s most famous moment would come in August 1963, as the Birmingham protests gathered momentum and led to a march on Washington DC.
+Martin Luther King’s most famous moment would come in August 1963, when the Birmingham protests gathered momentum and led to a march on Washington DC.
 Once there, he stood by the steps of the Lincoln Memorial and delivered his “I Have a Dream” speech.
 In front of him lay the Washington Mall, packed with 200,000 people standing in solidarity with him.

-The stunning event and his dedicated work in bringing racial inequality to the attention of the American public netted him Time’s Man of the Year award for 1963.
+The stunning event and his dedicated work in bringing racial inequality to the attention of the American public netted him the Time’s Man of the Year award for 1963.
 The following year, the US government passed the Civil Rights Act in a bid to end all legal forms of discrimination, and in the same year, King won the Nobel Prize for Peace.

 Later Years & Assassination

-King then marched in Chicago, Illinois to end segregated housing.
+King then marched in Chicago, Illinois, to end segregated housing.
 This campaign had mixed results and introduced King to the very different dynamic of race relations in the north of the country, where laws were far more complex and more difficult to address.
 In addition, a new wave of resistance had taken hold, led by people like Malcolm X, who derided King’s peaceful methods and took a more physical approach.

 In the years that followed, he widened his scope in fighting for justice.
 Not just concerned with racial equality, King led protests against the Vietnam War and fought to uplift the lives of impoverished people from all walks of life.